20% Off Your Installed Project this June. Plus, $0 Down, 0% Interest, 0 Payments for 12 Months*

 What Makes Windows Energy Efficient?

-ENERGY STAR defines energy efficient windows as those with quality frame materials.
+Energy efficient windows are those with quality frame materials.
 They also have multiple panes, low-E glass, a gas fill, and warm-edge spacers.

-Quality frame materials: ENERGY STAR defines quality frame materials as durable and low-maintenance.
+Quality frame materials: Quality frame materials as durable and low-maintenance.
 The material also reduces heat transfer and help insulate better.
-Our Ultrex® fiberglass frames reduce heat transfer 5,000x better than rolled-form aluminum frames.

-Multiple panes: ENERGY STAR-certified windows have at least two panes of glass with an air or gas-filled space between the panes.
+Multiple panes: Windows that have at least two panes of glass with an air or gas-filled space between the panes.
 Marvin Replacement windows feature two panes of glass with an argon gas fill for energy efficiency.

 Low-E glass: Low emissivity (Low-E) glass has special transparent metallic coatings.
 The coatings reflect heat out of a home in summer.
 The coatings also help keep heat inside during winter.
 Low-E glass also reduces the amount of UV light into a room.
 UV rays can lead to color fading of furniture and other items.